 - Capital One Venture vs. Capital One Savor

-The American Express® Gold Card earns a massive 4x points at restaurants worldwide and on up to $25,000 per calendar year at U.S. supermarkets (and 1x point after that), 3x points on flights booked directly through the airline, and 1 point per dollar on everything else.
-Based on the fact that you can easily redeem Membership Rewards points for more than 1 cent of value each when you transfer them to frequent flyer partners, this is one of the highest-earning available cards for everything food-related.
+The American Express® Gold Card earns a massive 4x points at restaurants worldwide and on up to $25,000 per calendar year at U.S. supermarkets (and 1x points after that), 3x points on flights booked directly through the airline, and 1 point per dollar on everything else.
+Based on the fact that you can easily redeem Membership Rewards points for more than 1 cent of value each when you transfer them to airline and hotel partners, this is one of the highest-earning available cards for everything food-related.

-The American Express® Gold Card offers up to $120 of dining credits per year (after enrollment), broken into chunks of $10 each month.
-Credits are good for purchases through food delivery services Seamless and GrubHub, and at The Cheesecake Factory, Ruth's Chris Steak House, or participating Shake Shack locations.
+The American Express® Gold Card offers up to $120 in dining credits per year (after enrollment), broken into chunks of $10 each month.
+Credits are good for purchases through food delivery services Seamless and GrubHub, and at Boxed, The Cheesecake Factory, Ruth's Chris Steak House, or participating Shake Shack locations.

-The credits — together worth $220 — are almost enough to offset the card's $250 annual fee (See Rates) even before factoring in the value of the rewards you'll earn.
+The credits can offset a fair bit of the card's $250 annual fee (See Rates) even before factoring in the value of the rewards you'll earn.

 Cons: Smaller welcome bonus, only 1 cent per point of value unless you transfer points to an airline.
-TPG's Hull notes that the card's annual airline fee credit is somewhat hard to use, while Rathner adds, "The $120 dining credit sounds like a lot, but it's actually up to $10 a month at select restaurants and food delivery apps.
+Rathner adds, "The $120 dining credit sounds like a lot, but it's actually up to $10 a month at select restaurants and food delivery apps.
 If you don't live near any of these restaurants or live in a city not served by those apps, this benefit is useless to you."

 Read more about the Amex Gold card: